 ...Keep Dreaming, Buddy

 Palace Winter are back with their first new music in over two years.
-The band, led by Australian songwriter Carl Coleman and Danish songwriter/producer Caspar Hesselager, are set to release their third album ...Keep Dreaming, Buddy on 23rd October 2020.
+The band, led by Australian songwriter Carl Coleman and Danish songwriter/producer Caspar Hesselager, has released their third album ...Keep Dreaming, Buddy.
+Listen to it here.

 The new record is a collection of the band's most exciting and ambitious songs to date.
 Whilst keeping their widescreen, pop sensibilities, Coleman and Hesselager wanted to broaden their horizons, exploring hip-hop beats, 70s soul, 80s electronics and 90s guitars: “Jim James and St. Vincent producing Elliot Smith over Kendrick Lamar beats”.
 Despite being a melting pot of these styles the new record still sounds very Palace Winter.